pathunstrom/makinggames/talk-notes-2018-pyohio/5-modeling.md

 * Your attributes belong to components, which are objects your entities contain.
 * Systems take entities, and act on them if they have the right components.
-These would be your systems.
+These would be your behaviors.

 The advantage of ECS is that you can build much large games with fewer conflicts, but it has a larger learning curve if you're building on